quantummasterbarcelonacode/QuantumCommunicationsAndCryptography/fr/_build/html/_sources/content/chapter3/section5.md

 entanglement-based protocol.
 Indeed, assume that in the initial prepare-and-measure protocol Alice prepares the states
 $\{\ket{\psi_i}\}$ with probabilities $p_i$.
-This can be done by Alice by preparing an entangled state
+This can be done by Alice preparing an entangled state

 ```{math}
 :label:
     \sum_i \sqrt{p_i}\ket{i}_A\otimes\ket{\psi_i}_B ,
 ```

-and measuring now her particle in the basis $\{\ket{i}\}$.
+and measuring in the basis $\{\ket{i}\}$.
 As we discuss in the next section, this parallelism provides an important conceptual and technical simplification of security proofs in QKD.
-Usually, the security  proofs of QKD protocols are derived in the entanglement-based scenario, because there it is simpler to construct them, but the prepare-and-measure equivalent version is implemented in practice, as it just involves the preparation single-particle states and measurements.
+Usually, the security  proofs of QKD protocols are derived in the entanglement-based scenario, because there it is simpler to construct them, but the prepare-and-measure equivalent version is implemented in practice, as it only involves the preparation of single-particle states and measurements.

 ## Bibliography for this section
 ```{bibliography}